4 Quick Blog SEO Fixes That Can Boost Rankings Right Now

 The changes I have noted in this post should be standard elements you consider when writing any post.
 They can all be completed without in-depth technical SEO knowledge.
 Similarly, these should be achievable within your CMS, without requiring coding or plugins.

-If you’re on WordPress, I would strongly suggest leveraging an SEO plugin, for the sole reason that I makes adding meta information significantly easier.
+If you’re on WordPress, I strongly suggest using an SEO plugin, as it makes adding meta information significantly easier.

 The only consideration I would make for SEO knowledge is for keyword implementation and general metadata strategy.
-While you don’t need SEO knowledge, having some allows you to ensure updates and optimisations are aligned with your overall marketing strategy.
+While you don’t need SEO knowledge, having some helps ensure updates and optimisations align with your overall marketing strategy.

 Learn more about blogging for your business